-Course Title: Introduction to Engineering Design Course Number: 9L1ED

-Grade(s): 9-12 Credits: 5

-Prerequisites: None Length: Full Year
+Course Title: Introduction to Engineering Design Course Number: 9L1ED Grade(s): 9-12 Credits: 5 Prerequisites: Algebra grade of B or better Length: Full Year

 Introduction to Engineering Design will provide students with the opportunity to dig deep into the engineering design process, applying math, science, and engineering standards to hands-on projects.
 They work both individually and in teams to design solutions to a variety of problems using 3D modeling software and will use an engineering notebook to document their work.